ArchismwanChatterjee/Personal_Portfolio/README.md

   1) Basic information and interests
   2) My Projects
-  3) A chatbot where you can know more about me and even ask your queries.
+  3) Arch, a chatbot where you can know more about me and even ask your queries.
+  4) My resume
 </p>

 <h2>Feel Free to view my website</h2>